rameshdn105/Devops-Interview-Essentials-/6. Jenkins/Jenkins.md

 -> This way, the pipeline will stop execution, and the next stages will not be executed, in case of failure.

 ------------------------------------------------------------------------------------------------------------------------------------------
-Q. Set a pipeline, so that I should get a email notification, when build completes, when artifacts ares stored, when deployment is completed?
+Q. Set a pipeline, so that I should get a email notification, when build completes, when artifacts are stored, when deployment is completed?
--> Using CI/CD tool Jenkins or GitLab CI
-   Here are the general steps to set up a pipeline with email notifications:
-1. Set up a CI/CD pipeline: Create a pipeline using Jenkins or GitLab CI that includes build, test, and deploy stages.
-Configure the pipeline to run automatically when code is committed to the repository.
-2. Set up email notifications: Configure Jenkins or GitLab CI to send email notifications when specific events occur in the pipeline.
-For example, you can set up email notifications to be sent when a build completes, when artifacts are stored, and when deployment is completed.
-3. Configure email settings: Provide the necessary information for the CI/CD tool to send email notifications, such as the email server, port, and credentials.
-4. Test the pipeline: Test the pipeline by committing code changes to the repository and checking to see if the pipeline runs correctly and sends email notifications when the specified events occur.

 pipeline {
     agent any